trachman/mentalhealth-app/README.md

 ### Initializing the Backend

-After the above was successful, in a separate terminal window from the mentalhealth-app directory run...
+If the above was successful, in a separate terminal window from the mentalhealth-app directory run:

 ```console
 cd backend